 Plan ahead for illnesses that can be prevented.
 Educate yourself on what types of illnesses are prevalent in the region you will be visiting and what the best methods of prevention are, ranging from immunizations prior to departure to behavioral adaptations upon arrival.
 The Centers for Disease Control and Prevention provides details about travel abroad and recommended immunizations.
 UNC students can access the UNC International Travel Clinic for immunizations; faculty and staff should consult with UNC Department of Environment, Health and Safety, a family doctor, or a travel clinic such as Passport Health.
 Additionally, take precaution to prevent accidents and injuries and consider following U.S. laws and regulations about safety on the road—such as wearing helmets when biking—and using latex gloves and safety gear during field work.

 Students may not travel to a country that has been designated a “red” country in the UNC travel warning system due to ongoing conflicts or political instability.

 Prior to travel, review the U.S. Department of State’s country reports to determine the area’s susceptibility to natural disasters such as floods, hurricanes, and earthquakes.

-Travelers should be aware of the laws and customs of the countries and regions to which they travel.
+You should be aware of the laws and customs of the countries and regions to which you travel.
 What is considered discrimination in the U.S. may translate differently in other countries, where issues such as gender or sexual orientation may be viewed differently.
 Trip planners should make this part of travel orientation programs.
-Travelers should also conduct independent research on these issues.
-Additionally, individuals with disabilities should conduct research about how they will manage challenges in environments that may not have the same resources found at home.
+You should also conduct independent research on these issues.
+Additionally, if you have a disability, you should conduct research about how you will manage challenges in environments that may not have the same resources found at home.